-Housing and Neighborhoods Department (HAND) will require that all subrecipients of housing and community development funds follow the Section 3 Plan, to the greatest extent feasible, by providing contracting opportunities to Section 3 business concerns and filling new job positions with Section 3 residents.
-Sub-recipients will be required to attend a mandatory workshop on Section 3 procurement for purposes of revising their procurement policies and procedures to maximize opportunities for Section 3 residents and business In the evaluation of bids, sub-recipients will be informed of the concerns. process of evaluation in determining the lowest responsive bid based on criteria contained in the Invitation To Bid documents.
-Housing and Neighborhoods Department (HAND) staff and Section 3 Program Coordinator will monitor and track all Section 3 covered projects from inception to completion and assist agencies with Section 3 business and resident notifications, contract procurement, construction hiring process, contract compliance and enforcement of Section 3 regulations.
-Sub-recipients will be informed of the process when negotiating contracts with contractors of failure to comply with Section 3 regulations with results of debarment, suspension and limited denial to future bidding opportunities for offenders.
+The City of Jacksonville will require that all sub-recipients of federal funds follow the Section 3 Plan, to the greatest extent feasible, by providing contracting opportunities to Section 3 business concerns and improving access to employment opportunities for Section 3 residents.
+Sub-recipients will be required to attend a mandatory workshop on Section 3 responsibility for purposes of revising their procurement policies and procedures to maximize opportunities for Section 3 residents and business concerns.
+In the evaluation of bids, subrecipients will be informed of the process of evaluation in determining the lowest responsive responsible bid based on criteria contained in the Invitation to Bid documents, Evaluation of Section 3 Proposals by Priority Neighborhoods Department staff and Section 3 Program Coordinator will monitor and enforce compliance with all Section 3 funded projects, track all Section 3 covered projects from inception to completion and assist agencies with Section 3 business and resident notifications, contract procurement, construction hiring process, contract compliance and enforcement of Section 3 regulations.
+Subrecipients will be educated in the process when negotiating contracts with contractors to ensure compliance and the enforcement of HUD's regulations in 24 CFR part 135 which may result in sanctions, termination of the contract by default, and debarment or suspension from future HUD assisted contracts.